Rumen Radev

 Radev previously served as higher commander of the Bulgarian Air Force.
-He won the 2016 presidential election, as an independent candidate supported by the Bulgarian Socialist Party, defeating GERB candidate Tsetska Tsacheva in the second round.
+He won the 2016 presidential election as an independent candidate supported by the Bulgarian Socialist Party, defeating GERB candidate Tsetska Tsacheva in the second round.
 He won a second consecutive term in the 2021 election, with 66% of the vote in the second round.

-Biography
+Early life and military career

 Radev was born on 18 June 1963 in Dimitrovgrad, Bulgaria.
 His family is from Slavyanovo in the Haskovo region.
-In 1982 he graduated from the Mathematical School in Haskovo with a gold medal.
+In 1982, he graduated from the Mathematical School in Haskovo with a gold medal.
 He graduated from the Georgi Benkovski Bulgarian Air Force University in 1987 as the top graduate.
 In 1992, he graduated from the US Air Force Squadron Officer School at Maxwell AFB.
 From 1994 to 1996, he studied at the Rakovski Defence and Staff College, where he was also the top graduate.
 He holds a Doctor of Military Sciences degree in the field of improvement of tactical training of flight crews and simulation of air combat.

-In 2003 he graduated from Air War College or Air University at Maxwell AFB in the United States with a Master of Strategic Studies with honors.
+In 2003, he graduated from Air War College or Air University at Maxwell AFB in the United States with a Master of Strategic Studies with honors.